jameshughes89/cs102/src/site/asn1.rst

 #.
 A method called ``findCountryLargestPopulation`` that returns the ``Country`` with the largest population in the ``catalogue``

 #.
 Have a method called ``findMostPopulousContinent`` that returns the name of the continent with the largest total population based on the countries in the ``catalogue``
+    * I strongly recommend making use of a *hash map* to keep track of continent populations
+    * A map is the same idea as a dictionary from Python
+    * `How does one use a hash map? <https://www.google.com/search?q=java+hashmap&oq=java+hashmap>`_

 #.
 Write the ``toString`` method to return a ``String`` with each ``Country`` object's details on a separate line
     * The ``Country`` class' ``toString`` will be useful for getting the object's details